 The Cleveland Indians are the only one of my favorite sports teams that hasn't won a championship in my lifetime.
 I realize this is the last year the Indians will wear the Wahoo logo on their jerseys and that kind of sucks because I loved their logo growing up as a kid.
 The thing is that logo carries so much history and tradition and I know a lot of people that aren't really offended by the logo so I'll compromise and agree to put the C up and update this logo by removing Chief Wahoo once the Cleveland Indians break their World Series drought by winning a championship because I don't agree with the MLB's decision on this issue at all, plus I want the C on Cleveland's logo to imply we're the champs for that season.

 With that drama out of the way let's get to Cleveland's pick.
-I'm gonna keep things simple by giving Cleveland the top batter on the board at 29.
+I'm gonna keep things simple by giving Cleveland the top relief pitcher on the board at 29.
 Tristan Beck is a first round talent and the top relief pitcher in the class.
 The bullpen has been the real weakness for the Cleveland Indians in 2018 so they get Beck here.

 Tristan Beck made the move from reliever to starter in 2018 at Stanford.
 He's 7-3 with a 2.90 ERA this season.
 I still think he will be better in the bullpen in the MLB.

 The Dodgers have the luxury to ignore need and take the best player on the board.
 Travis Swaggerty's batting average is now below .300 and that is the only reason I have him sliding this low.
 The Dodgers draft for value here due to the fact that Swaggerty is versatile enough to play left field, center field, or right field.